esp8266/Arduino/README.md

 Pick the correct serial port.
 You need to put ESP8266 into bootloader mode before uploading code.

+#### Power Supply ####

+For stable use of the ESP8266 a power supply with 3V3 and >= 250mA is required.

+* Note
+ - using Power from USB to Serial is may unstable, they not deliver enough current.

 #### Minimal hardware Setup for Bootloading and usage ####

 ESPxx Hardware